MStenke/STZ/privatecloud/dayinlife/dayinlife.rst

 ++++++++++++++++++++++++++++++

 While not a daily activity, Carol previously dedicated as much as 40% of her time planning and executing software and firmware updates to legacy infrastructure, leaving little time for innovation.
 In her Nutanix environments, Carol is leveraging the rules engine and rich automation in Lifecycle Manager (LCM) to take the hassle out of planning and applying her infrastructure software updates.

-Unfortunately in a shared cluster environment, you're not able to test LCM directly.
-To become more familiar with LCM's capabilities and ease of use, click through each of the interactive demos available below.

 5.11 Prism Element LCM Interactive Demo
 =======================================